Slicer/Slicer/Docs/user_guide/user_interface.md

 Slicer stores all loaded data in a data repository, called the "scene" (or Slicer scene or MRML scene).
 Each data set, such as an image volume, surface model, or point set, is represented in the scene as a "node".

 Slicer provides a large number "modules", each implementing a specific set of functions for creating or manipulating data in the scene.
 Modules typically do not interact with each other directly: they just all operate on the data nodes in the scene.
-Slicer package contains over 100 built-in modules and additional modules can be installed by using the Extension Manager.
+Slicer package contains over 100 built-in modules and additional modules can be installed by using the Extensions Manager.

 ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/user_interface_main_window.png)